 Transportation Solutions-Our Transportation Solutions business is primarily driven by federal, state and municipal funding.
 Federal funds, on average, provide 50% of annual State Department of Transportation capital outlays for highway and bridge projects.
 We benefit from a number of federal, state and local infrastructure investment programs.
 At the state and local level, the November 2020 elections saw strong support for transportation initiatives with the passage of many ballot measures that secured, and in some cases increased, funding.
-At the Federal level, the November 2021 Infrastructure Investments and Jobs Act ("IIJA") includes approximately \$643 billion in funding for transportation programs (\$432 billion for highways, \$109 billion for transportation and \$102 billion for rail), of which \$284 billion is an increase over historic investment levels that will fund new transportation infrastructure.
-The IIJA also includes \$25 billion of funding for airport modernization.
-As a result of the IIJA, we had an increase in bid activity and project awards which started in the third quarter of 2022 and continued through 2023.
-We expect this positive trend to continue for the foreseeable future.
+At the Federal level, the Infrastructure Investments and Jobs Act ("IIJA"), which establishes funding for the 2022 through 2026 time period, drove significant increases in transportation funding relative to the previous five-year law.
+The IIJA includes approximately \$643 billion in funding for transportation programs (\$432 billion for highways, \$109 billion for transportation and \$102 billion for rail), of which \$284 billion is an increase over historic investment levels that will fund new transportation infrastructure.
+The IIJA also includes \$25 billion of funding for airport modernization As a result of the IIJA, we saw an increase in bid activity and project awards which started in the third quarter of 2022 and continued through 2023 and 2024.
+We expect that the combination of strong state and federal funding will allow the transportation market to remain elevated relative to historical levels in 2025 and 2026.

 Building Solutions-Our Building Solutions segment is comprised of our residential and commercial businesses.
 The segment is driven by new home starts in Dallas-Fort Worth, the segments largest market, and continued expansion in the Houston and Phoenix markets.
 Building Solutions' core customer base includes top national, regional and custom home builders in our areas.
 In 2022, the residential market experienced significant price volatility and availability for key materials, including concrete, steel and lumber, as well as increases in subcontractor labor costs and decreased labor availability.
 The Company negotiated with customers to successfully recoup the increases in material and labor costs through price increases.
 We saw strong, consistent recovery in residential activity through 2023 and experienced volume growth across each geography.
-We believe the dynamics in our markets, including population growth and structural hosing shortages, support continued growth in residential in 2024.
-For our commercial business, demand in the multi-family home market increased in the first three quarters of 2023 but slowed late in the year.
-We expect continued declines in this market in 2024.
+While this strength continued into early 2024, in the second quarter of 2024 the combined impact of interest rate uncertainty, affordability challenges, and developed land availability drove a decline in the market which continued through the remainder of the year.
+We believe the dynamics in our markets, including population growth and structural housing shortages, support a return to growth over a multi-year time period.